 The Employees as Volunteers Chapter is made up of employees at Children’s Colorado.
 In addition to hosting special events at the hospital for patients and their families, the members lend their support at various events both in the community and at the hospital.
 The chapter meets on an as needed basis at the hospital’s Anschutz Medical Campus.

-The Friends of the Hospital Sports Program was developed to be a fundraising arm of The Hospital Sports Program.
+Friends of Adapaptive Recreation for Childhood Health was developed to be a fundraising arm of Adaptive Recreation for Childhood Health (ARCH) Program.
 The program’s goal is to provide sporting activities for disabled patients.
 This chapter was instrumental in the creation of the Courage Classic, a 3-day bike ride through the Colorado Rockies, and remains a crucial asset for the bike tour’s success every July.

 In partnership with the Denver Roundtable, a car cruise is hosted each fall.
 Revenues from their fundraising efforts allow children to participate in the sports program.
 The chapter meets the second Wednesday of every month with the exception of February, July and December.
 The chapter meets quarterly at the hospital’s Anschutz Medical Campus.